 Yes, it's made with natural herbs and spices.
 Turmeric which is the main ingredient in curry powder reduces inflammation.
 Cumin which is another ingredient in curry powder helps in fighting cancer.
 Coriander also has antibacterial properties.

-Turmeric which is one of the main ingredients gives curry powder its signature yellow color.
+Turmeric which is one of the main ingredients gives its signature yellow color.

 Garam masala, or curry paste, or ground cumin mixed with coriander and turmeric.